squon66/fullstack_boilerplate/SOLUTION.md

 FRONTEND NOTES

+- Would have liked to be able to more granularly define components but didn't have the time.

 - I never got around to AI question story.
 If I did, that would have required a different type of questio so adding questionType to the schema might be appropriate

+- I have logic for saving/retrieving cached data in localStorage but it's commented out.

 - I decided to cache the quiz data in localStorage to avoid hitting the server everytime.
 Given it's not that big of a payload, perhaps that was overkill.
-I attempted to save the users answer data there as well.

 - a data store like redux seems overkill so just used context